ehw-fit/evoapproxlib/adders/12_unsigned/pareto_pwr_mae/README.md

 References
 --------------
    - V. Mrazek, Z. Vasicek and R. Hrbacek, "Role of circuit representation in evolutionary design of energy-efficient approximate circuits" in IET Computers & Digital Techniques, vol. 12, no. 4, pp. 139-149, 7 2018. doi: [10.1049/iet-cdt.2017.0188](https://dx.doi.org/10.1049/iet-cdt.2017.0188)
+   - V. Mrazek, L. Sekanina, Z. Vasicek "Libraries of Approximate Circuits: Automated Design and Application in CNN Accelerators" IEEE Journal on Emerging and Selected Topics in Circuits and Systems, Vol 10, No 4, 2020